quintel/mechanical_turk/README.markdown

 @scenario.co2.value should be == 163_516_595_413.0 #kg
 ````

-But perhaps more usefull is that we can specify that an outcode of the
+But perhaps more useful is that we can specify that an outcode of the
 model (e.g. "Co2") **increases** with a certain value.

 ````ruby